dextra/awesome-dextra/README.md

 Dextra is a Software development company which is really proud of the great work that its employees do on the open source community, this list is a simple way to show those awesome projects.

+> In case, you a have promising project, which is not ready for public yet and that may do its way into this list, don't hesitate to apply for our [Promising Projects List](./PROMISING.md).

 ## Contents

  - [Flutter](#flutter-)